 But even more important, be willing to accept the feedback if it's not what you want to hear, and be prepared to take action to improve your circumstances.

 5. To hire right, be able to describe the job you want done

 If you want to bring clarity to a goal or a desire – write it down.
 So write down a description for the job you want done.

 Now look here…the title of the job (e.g. Factory Supervisor) is not a description of the job!

 Yes, you need a title but you also need a general description or summary of the job.

 Example: The Factory Supervisor (FS) supervises and coordinates the activities of employees engaged in sewing, embroidering, pressing, etc of garments in the factory”

-What you now have are the elements of a proper job description.
-Chances are, you might not be able to write this by yourself so don't be afraid to get professional help with it.
+What you now have are the basic elements of a job description.
+Chances are, you might not be able to write a full one by yourself so don't be afraid to get professional help with it.

-As part of the job description, write a description of the type of person you would want to fill that job.
+As part of the job description, describe the type of person you would want to fill that job.
 This is called a person specification.

 What you are describing are some of the attributes which are important to you in a person you are going to be working with.